 How did you find Nanny Match?
 How did Nanny Match help you?

-Nanny Match was recommended to my sister through her mother’s group though she didn’t end up needing to use it.
-After looking at some websites with hundreds of people wanting to be nannies, I liked the idea of someone who found a shortlist that matched what you wanted.
-Ruby gave us a really good short list and later on found us a babysitter so we could go out on dates again too!
+Nanny Match was recommended to my sister through her mother’s group.
+After looking at some websites with hundreds of people wanting to be nannies, I liked the idea of the curated community at Nanny Match.
+We received a really great shortlist.
+We really liked everyone, they were all experienced and kind natured.
+It put my partner at ease.
+Once we found our nanny we also engaged with Nanny Match to find a babysitter so we could go out on dates again, too!

 Tell us about your first meeting with Brooke.
 How did you know she was the one?

-Brooke was the first nanny we interviewed and we were both nervous about it.
+Brooke was the first nanny we interviewed.
 I had spoken earlier that day to a mum who Brooke still works for one day a week and she had nothing but praise for her which was great.
 I really liked how Brooke was with our son.
 She didn’t try to cuddle him or push it but was just gentle and interested.
 She has an outstanding smile and he seemed to like her straight away.
 She was someone who I immediately felt would be a friend and a lovely presence in our house.
 She was also immensely knowledgeable about kids.
 It felt right.

 How has your life changed since Brooke started with your family?